Samuel-Stradling/Weather-App/README.md

-# gui-run.py for tkinter interface (very basic) or commandLine-run.py for command line app
+# gui-run.py for tkinter interface (very basic and missing some features from commandLine-run.# py) or commandLine-run.py for command line app